Adaptive Cut Selection in Mixed-Integer Linear Programming: Motivating Adaptive Cut Selection

 \begin{restatable}{theorem}{maintheorem} Given a finite discretisation of $\lambda$, an infinite family of MILP instances together with an infinite amount of family-wide valid cuts can be constructed.
 Using a pure cutting plane approach and applying a single cut per selection round, the infinite family of instances do not solve to optimality for any value in the discretisation, but do solve to optimality for an infinite amount of alternative $\lambda$ values. \end{restatable}

-The general purpose of Theorem \ref{thm:main} is to motivate the need for instance dependent parameters in the cut selection subroutine.
+The general purpose of Theorem \ref{thm:main} is to motivate the need for instance-dependent parameters in the cut selection subroutine.
 The typical approach for finding the best choice of cut selector parameters, see previous SCIP computational studies \cite{achterberg2007constraint, scip7, scip8}, is to perform a parameter sweep, most often a grid search.
 A grid search, however, leaves regions unexplored in the parameter space.
 In our simplified cut scoring rule \eqref{eq:simple_cut_rule}, we have a single parameter, namely $\lambda$, and these unexplored regions are simply intervals.
 We define \lambdadis, the set of values in the finite grid search of $\lambda$, as follows:

-The unexplored intervals in the parameter space, denoted \lambdadisgaps, is then defined as:
+The set of unexplored intervals in the parameter space, denoted \lambdadisgaps, is then defined as:

-Our goal is to show that for any \lambdadis, we can construct an infinite family of MILP instances from Theorem \ref{thm:main}.
+Our goal is to show that for any \lambdadis we can construct an infinite family of MILP instances from Theorem \ref{thm:main}.
 Together with our infinite amount of family-wide valid cuts and specific cut selection rule, we will show that the solving process does not finitely terminate for any choice of $\lambda$ outside of an interval $(\lambda_{lb}, \lambda_{ub}) \subset \lambdadisgaps$.
-In effect, this shows that using the same fixed $\lambda$ value over all problems in a MILP solver, could result in incredibly poor performance for many problems.
+In effect, this shows that using the same fixed $\lambda$ value over all problems in a MILP solver could result in incredibly poor performance for many problems.
 This is somewhat expected, as a fixed parameter cannot be expected to perform well on all possible instances, and moreover, cut selection is only a small subroutine in the much larger MILP solving process.
 Additionally, the instance space of MILPs is non-uniform, and good performance over certain problems may be highly desirable as they occur more frequently in practice.
+Nevertheless, Theorem \ref{thm:main} provides important motivation for adaptive cut selection.
+See Appendix \ref{sec:proof} for a complete proof.